 Who Am I?

-I have worked with people with alcohol problems over the last 25 years, initially in an in-patient unit in Gloucester, working as the Director of Quality Assurance in a drug and alcohol treatment hospital in Saudi Arabia and then I set up and ran a home alcohol detox service across South Staffordshire and had great success with short-term (over a few days) interventions and still have contact with some clients who have been off alcohol for ten years or more since I helped them through an alcohol detox.
+I have worked with people with alcohol problems over the last 25 years, initially in an in-patient unit in Gloucester, working as the Director of Quality Assurance in a drug and alcohol treatment hospital in Saudi Arabia and then I set up and ran a home alcohol detox service across South Staffordshire and had great success with short-term (over a few days) interventions and still have contact with some clients who have been off alcohol for ten years or more since I helped them through a private at home alcohol detox programme.
+Read more about a patient’s journey here

-I believe that a relaxed approach is most effective and that each of my clients is an individual who knows him/herself best.
-While I have a detailed knowledge of alcohol problems and the effect they have on a person's health, relationships and overall life, I do not live that life and need to rely on you to advise me of the various issues that need to be considered.
+I believe that a personalised approach to alcohol treatment is most effective and that each of my clients is an individual who knows him/herself best.
+While I have a detailed knowledge of alcohol problems and the effect they have on a person’s health, relationships and overall life, I do not live that life and need to rely on you to advise me of the various issues that need to be considered.

 For example, it would not be appropriate for me to tell you never to enter a pub again if you have a business in which you need to meet your contacts in bars or licenced restaurants.